Rushil13579/AdminTrollV2/README.md

 - The **BEST** troll plugin for Pocketmine-MP!
 - Contains 36 unique trolls, with many more to come
+- All trolls have been extensively tested and shouldn't have any issues.
+Incase you find any issues please report them :)
 - If you have any suggestions/ideas/questions/bugs go [here](https://github.com/Rushil13579/AdminTrollV2/issues) or contact me on discord at **Rushil#2326**

 ## Features